MSI Wind Netbook: OEM versions

-Some OEM versions are offered in different colors to the original MSI Wind, apart from the Tsunami Moover (white only), the Mobo White and the Ahtec LUG N011 (white only).
+Some OEM versions were offered in different colors to the original MSI Wind, apart from the Tsunami Moover (white only), the Mobo White and the Ahtec LUG N011 (white only).

 Specifications

 Customization

-The MSI Wind netbooks (specifically the MSI Wind U100) have been subject to customization; especially as Hackintoshes.
-Though many other netbooks can also be installed with Mac OS X, the MSI Wind is one of the most popular mainly because of its ideally large keyboard, simple design, and wide availability of options.
-The MSI Wind (specifically the U100) can be installed with Mac OS X Snow Leopard 10.6.8 with a modified bootloader and kernel.
+The MSI Wind netbooks (specifically the MSI Wind U100) were subject to a lot of enthusiast customization; especially as Hackintoshes.
+Though many other netbooks could run Mac OS X, the MSI Wind was one of the most popular mainly because of its ideally large keyboard, simple design, and wide availability of options.
+The MSI Wind (specifically the U100) could be installed with Mac OS X Snow Leopard 10.6.8 with a modified bootloader and kernel.
 Installing ChromeOS and turning it into a Chromebook is also a common customization.